 As the temperatures begin to warm up in the spring or cool off in the fall, it becomes imperative to apply pre-emergent herbicides to your lawn to prevent weed growth.
-A pre-emergent is a herbicide that is intended to prevent weeds before they have the chance to start developing, so timing their application correctly is critical.
+A pre-emergent is an herbicide that works by preventing weed seeds from germinating or killing seedlings shortly after they germinate, subsequently preventing it from becoming a full-grown plant.
+As Mr. Allen Woerner, owner of Woerner Farms, said, "Rather than getting a sip of water, [your weed] gets a sip of chemical."
+Since they go into effect before weeds sprout, correctly timing the application of pre-emergents is critical.
 Warm-season (summer) weeds begin to germinate when the soil temperature consistently reaches 55 degrees F. Cool-season (winter) weeds germinate in the fall.
+According to Mr. Graham Simmons, former director of Turfgrass Operations at Woerner Farms in Foley, AL, pre-emergent timing is critical because, “once the temperature is right for weed seed germination, you are fighting from behind.”
 One option to estimate your location’s soil temperature is to use this online map tool.

 Comments